-• ENABLE_SESSION_STORAGE.
+- ENABLE\SESSION\STORAGE.
 Set to true to enable session management with default values.
-This variable is set to false by default.

-- SESSION_IDLE_TIME: Specify the idle time in seconds.
+This variable is set to false by default. - SESSION\IDLE\TIME: Specify the idle time in seconds.
 The default is 900 seconds.
-This value and the following values should be declared as a string. - SESSION_RENEW_EVERY: Specify the automatic session regeneration time in seconds.
-The default is 600 seconds. - SESSION_ABSOLUTE_TIME: Specify the longest time allowed for a session, in hours, such as 25h.
+This value and the following values should be declared as a string. - SESSION\RENEW\EVERY: Specify the automatic session regeneration time in seconds.
+The default is 600 seconds. - SESSION\ABSOLUTE\TIME: Specify the longest time allowed for a session, in hours, such as 25h.
 You can also use minutes, such as 60m.
 This variable uses Dex notation.
-The default is 25 hours. - CONCURRENT_SESSIONS_BY_USER.
-Specify the number of sessions that can be running at the same time, by number of users.
-The default is 30 users.
+The default is 25 hours.